 Graveyard Fields & Graveyard Loop Trail & Waterfalls

-Located right off of the Blue Ridge Parkway past the Mount Pisgah area, Graveyard Fields is one-hour from Asheville.
-The trails boast of two unique, rocky waterfalls: High and Low Falls.
-You’ll also see one of these trails referenced as Graveyard Loop Trail.
+Located right off of the Blue Ridge Parkway past the Mount Pisgah area, Graveyard Fields is one-hour+ from Asheville.
+The trails boast of two unique, rocky waterfalls: Upper and Lower (Second) Falls.
+You’ll find many hiking trails/runoffs here — that can get a little confusing.
+A lot of sites describe things that aren’t quite correct or are inconsistent.

 Low Falls is about .4-miles at the trailhead when you take a right after the footbridge.
-You will need to loop back to hit the actual Graveyard Loop, which is about 4-miles.
+You will need to loop back to hit the actual Graveyard Loop.

-Be forewarned, heading to the High Falls is confusing.
-The hike is about 3.5-miles roundtrip.
+Be forewarned, heading to Upper Falls is confusing.
+The hike is about a 2.9-miles roundtrip out and back – or so we clocked at the big intersection.
 I’m pretty sure that we climbed the harder way up along the face of the falls; whoops.

 A much harder hike, you will climb slippery rocks and have to wade through sometimes higher streams.
 The mud is for real after some rain.
 My husband started humming the song from the NeverEnding Story.
 I totally felt Artax-triggered.